Best Exercise Bikes Under $500 (2026)

 At ~$200, the MERACH S26 delivers features that seem impossible for the price: a 15.6-inch Full HD rotating touchscreen that tilts and swivels, 8 levels of magnetic resistance, and free access to the Merach app with trainer-led workouts and performance tracking.
 It operates under 25 dB, ships 80% pre-assembled (about 30 minutes setup), and offers 8-way seat adjustment plus 5-way handlebar adjustment for an ergonomic fit.
 The double-triangle frame provides outstanding stability with a 270 lb weight capacity.
 While its 13 lb flywheel is lighter than competitors, the smooth magnetic system and Bluetooth FTMS connectivity (Zwift, Kinomap) provide adequate resistance for moderate-intensity home workouts. [src6, src8]

-With its smooth 40 lb flywheel, simple resistance knob, and iPad holder for entertainment during workouts, the YB007A is an ideal starter bike that grows with your fitness level.
-The 4-way seat adjustment and 2-way handlebar adjustment make it easy for multiple household members to share, while the 330 lb weight capacity means most riders can use it with confidence.
-The multifunctional LCD displays RPM, calories, distance, time, and speed — enough data for beginners without overwhelming them.
-Note that it uses friction resistance, which is slightly louder than magnetic and requires occasional pad replacement. [src1, src4]
+With its smooth 40 lb flywheel, simple resistance knob, and tablet holder for entertainment during workouts, the YB007A is an ideal starter bike that grows with your fitness level.
+The current listing now ships with quiet magnetic resistance and a 300 lb weight capacity, plus access to the free YOSUDA app for guided fitness courses.
+The 4-way seat adjustment and 2-way handlebar adjustment make it easy for multiple household members to share, and the multifunctional LCD displays RPM, calories, distance, time, and speed — enough data for beginners without overwhelming them.
+At ~$240, it is one of the best value picks in the segment. [src1, src4]

 Best Recumbent: Sunny Health SF-RB4616 (~$200) — Check price